 It no longer matters, but, for point of reference, four year 120% contracts for Henry and Vasquez will total a combined $15,167,563.
 Contrastly, 100% scale contracts for the two of them would have totalled a combined $12,639,636.
 That is a difference of $2,527,927, over four years, for a combined eight years of service between the two players.
 That total amount is less than they just sold Dominique Jones for, less than they just gave Tony Allen, less than they got for taking on Steven Hunter’s deal last year, and less than 40% of what they’re still paying Marko Jaric, a man currently without a job.
 Worse still, Henry and Vasquez would probably have met those minute incentives – if not in year one, then through the remainder of the contract.
 The savings, therefore, would have been even less.
 Yet that comparatively trivial amount was deemed enough to risk everything.

 On a wider scale, it’s a justifiable course of action.
 But this was not the time, and not the team.
-And the way it was so publicly mishandled renders any defense impotent.
+And the way it was so publicly mishandled renders any defence impotent.
 Heisley stuffed up.

 Despite Memphis’s status as obvious losers here, there are many winners.
 In the world of basketball, Arn Tellem further enhances an already seamless reputation.
 Henry and Vasquez will get their full amount of money, and will now begin playing in a good situation.
 They’ll be members of a good team, a young team with both long-term potential and moderate short-term success, while being the beneficiaries of a good many minutes in their rookie season.
 And the league in general avoids an embarrassing holdout, a mere months before it’s due to head into another one.